 In addition, our first aid classes typically cover information on administering CPR and using AEDs – allowing you to become certified in all three (first aid, CPR and AED) in one convenient class.

 At the Red Cross, you can choose the type of class you want based on your scheduling needs and/or your learning style.
 We currently offer three types of classes, including:

 - In Person: Delivered in a traditional classroom setting, our in-person first aid courses combine lecture with hands-on skills sessions.
 The course culminates with testing, which allows participants to receive a two-year certification.

 - Online With instruction provided virtually, these self-paced courses can help you understand first aid best practices.
-However, online courses do not allow you to demonstrate your skill proficiency to a certified instructor, and therefore your certification may not meet the requirements for workplace safety.
+However, online safety training courses do not allow you to demonstrate your skill proficiency to a certified instructor, and therefore your certification may not meet the requirements for workplace safety.

 - Blended Learning Learning: Featuring award-winning simulation learning, our blended learning programs combine self-paced, interactive instruction and in-person skills sessions.
 Blended Learning courses allow you to learn on your schedule, then demonstrate your skills to a certified instructor.

 Why Train With the Red Cross